Suzanna-Linn/slua/docs/moving-lljson.md

 #### Sparse arrays

-Moderately sparse arrays are exported as JSON objects. nil values are exported as lljson.null.
+Moderately sparse arrays are exported as JSON objects.
+nil values are exported as lljson.null.
 Up to 6 nulls are allowed, without counting the possible nulls in index 1, 2 and 3 (so it can be up to 9 nulls).
 With more nulls it throws the run-time error "Cannot serialise table: excessively sparse array":
-<pre class="language-slua">-- sparse array
+<pre class="language-slua">-- sparse array as JSON array
 local vegetables = { "Carrot", "Tomato", "Potato" }
 vegetables[10] = "Lettuce"
 print(lljson.encode(vegetables))